 Our core aim is to recognise and encourage good behaviour and effort in order to promote a safe, positive and happy learning environment.
+We recognise that positive behaviour needs to be explicitly taught within the school.
 We wish to develop a sense of community where everyone feels valued and motivated in an orderly, relaxed and successful learning environment.